worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ```
 This function does quite a bit.
 Let's go through the main features.

-- It checks to see how many players are already in the game.
-If there are already two, it returns early, without changing anything.
-If this check passes, then it goes on to add the new player.
-Note that even though there is no space in the game for the new player, we don't disconnect them - they will still get updates and will be able to watch the match, like a spectator.
+- First it checks to see how many players are already in the game.
+If there are already 2 players, it returns early without changing anything.
+If this check passes, it goes on to add a new player.
+Note that even when there is no space in the game for a new player, we don't disconnect the player - they still get updates and can watch the match.
-- The function figures out which symbol, _X_ or _O_, the new player should be.
+- Next, the function figures out which symbol, _X_ or _O_, the new player should be.
 It will assign _X_ to the first player.
 If there is already a player, and the existing player's symbol is _X_, then it will assign _O_ to the new player.
 Note that there is a possible case where there is only one player, and their symbol is _O_.
-This case occurs if there are 2 players, and the player with the _X_ symbol disconnects from the game, leaving only the player with the _O_ symbol.
+This would occur if there are 2 players, and the player with the _X_ symbol disconnects from the game, leaving only the player with the _O_ symbol.
 This is why we always check what symbol the existing player in the game has.
-- Then the function constructs a new player object, with some identifying information, including the name that the player sends through, the socketId they connected on, and their symbol.
+- Then the function constructs a new player object with some identifying information, including the name that the player sends through, the `socketId` they connected on, and their symbol.
 When a new player requests to join, we expect them to send an object with a field `playerName` to tell us their handle.
-- Now we add the new player to the player array in our `gameState` object, so that they are now part of the game.
+- Now we add the new player to the player array in our `gameState` object, so that they are part of the game.
-- We check if we now have 2 players.
-If we do, we can start playing!
-To start, we update the status of the game to `PLAYING`, and set the `currentPlayer`, i.e, the player who is first to go, as the latest player to have joined.
+- We go on to check if we have 2 players, and start playing if we do.
+We begin by updating the status of the game to `PLAYING`, and set the `currentPlayer`, i.e. the player who is first to go, as the latest player to have joined.
-- Finally, we use the Socket.io [`emit`](https://socket.io/docs/v4/emitting-events/) function to send the updated `gameState` to all connections.
-This will allow them to update the player's display.
+- Finally, we use the Socket.IO [`emit`](https://socket.io/docs/v4/emitting-events/) function to send the updated `gameState` to all connections.
+This will allow them to update the players' displays.

 ## Handling player actions

-The next handler takes care of moves that player's want to make.
+The next handler takes care of the moves players make.
 We expect that the incoming data from the player will have a property called `gridIndex` to indicate which block on the board the player wants to mark.
 This should be a number that maps to the numbers for each block in the board, as in the picture earlier on.

 ```js
 function action(socketId){